PratikPaudel/Digit_Detective/README.md

 Example

-Here's an example of how the game works:
+Here's an example of how the game works: <br>

 Take a guess between 1-100 (type 'quit' to exit): 50

-Your guess is too low.
+ Your guess is too low. <br>

 Take a guess between 1-100 (type 'quit' to exit): 75